 Web: New Student Orientation

 Every college journey begins with the first step of arriving on campus.
-Campus Activities coordinates the New Student Orientation (NSO) program for all new students.
+Campus Activities coordinates the New Student Orientation (NSO) program for all new students and collaborates with the Office for Students with Disabilities (OSWD) and International Students and Scholar Services (ISSS) who is responsible for coordinating the New Students with Disabilities and New International Students pre-orientations respectively.
 Workshops and activities are offered to assist new students in the transition to college life.

 New Student Orientation